 You can request a tree for your street by:

-All new requests will now be considered as part of the 2022 Tree Planting Program.
+All new requests will now be considered as part of the 2024 tree planting program.

-After your tree has been planted the City of Greater Bendigo is responsible for all ongoing maintenance including watering for the first two years following planting.
+After your tree has been planted, the City is responsible for all ongoing maintenance, including watering, for the first two years following planting.

 - Let us know if your tree is stressed or damaged so we can respond accordingly